 We experienced several lessee defaults in 2016, including the default of Hanjin discussed above, which severely negatively impacted our financial performance and we believe that there is the continued risk of lessee defaults in the future.
 In 2019 we also experienced lessee defaults, with the largest matter arising from fraudulent conduct by the owners of a regional shipping line.
 During the last several years shipping lines have made a number of efforts to raise freight rates on the major trade lanes, however rate increases have generally not been sustainable for long periods of time.
 Excess vessel capacity due to new ship production, including the production of very large ships, and the re-activation of previously laid up vessels will continue to be a factor in the future, especially if older vessels are not scrapped.
 Major shipping lines are expected to be slightly profitable overall for 2019, however reliable information about the financial position and resources of many shipping lines can be difficult to obtain.
 While containerized trade grew in 2019, it was not sufficient to fully utilize vessel capacity and major shipping lines both took delivery of, and resumed ordering, large vessels.
 Existing excess vessel capacity and continued new vessel deliveries, especially the delivery of very large vessels, may continue to pressure freight rates for some time.
 The current level of excess vessel capacity may currently be artificially understated as a number of ships are out of service as they undergo retrofits for scrubbers to comply with the IMO 2020 sulphur oxide emissions rules noted above.
 Additionally, the commencement of various tariff and trade restriction actions between major trading nations in 2018 which continued and accelerated in 2019 has increased uncertainty about container trade growth and demand and may increase default risk if tariff actions continue and/or increase.
 While certain trade disputes were resolved at the end of 2019 the duration of these tariff actions may have altered trade pattern and may have lasting impacts on container demand.
-The implementation of low sulphur oxide emissions rules noted above may weaken the financial performance of our customers and increase their risk of default.
-The recent declaration of a Novel Coronavirus pandemic has added to uncertainty about container trade demand, freight rates and our lessees' financial performance.
-As a result, we continue to face heightened risk that our financial perform
+The implementation of low sulphur oxide emissions rules noted dow could be severely affected by defaults by our customers.